-The Group's trading of minerals business contributed to the Group's majority of revenue during the year under review.
-However, the Board considered that putting more effort and resources on its gold mining operations could bring more long-term benefits to the Group in the future.
+The Group's trading of minerals business contributed to the Group's majority of revenue during the year ended 31 March 2013.
+However, the Board considered that putting more effort and resources on its gold mining operations could bring a more long term revenue and profit stream for the Group.